getkloudi/integration-wrapper-generator/out/bitbucket/docs/TeamsApi.md

-All members of a team.
 Returns all members of the specified team.
 Any member of any of the team&#39;s groups is considered a member of the team.
 This includes users in groups that may not actually have access to any of the team&#39;s repositories.
-Note that members using the \&quot;private profile\&quot; feature are not included.
+This operation has been deprecated due to privacy changes.
+See the [announcement](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/) for details.

 ### Example